psychemedia/storytelling-notes/smuggling.md

 Stood thronging the faint moonbeams on the dark stair, That goes down to the empty hall,
 Hearkening in an air stirred and shaken
-By the lonely Traveller’s call.
+By the lonely Traveller's call.
 And he felt in his heart their strangeness,
 Their stillness answering his cry,
 While his horse moved, cropping the dark turf,
-’Neath the starred and leafy sky;
+'Neath the starred and leafy sky;
 For he suddenly smote on the door, even
 Louder, and lifted his head:—
-‘Tell them I came, and no one answered,
+'Tell them I came, and no one answered,
-That I kept my word,’ he said.
+That I kept my word,' he said.
 Never the least stir made the listeners,
 Though every word he spake
 Fell echoing through the shadowiness of the still house